Philip Hammond (composer): Arts Council

 Hammond was a Director at the Arts Council of Northern Ireland.
 While at the Arts Council, Hammond spent two years seconded to the Northern Ireland government to design and manage an international arts festival in Washington DC to accompany Northern Ireland's role as a featured region in the 2007 Smithsonian Folklife Festival.

+Post Arts Council career

-After he retired from the Arts Council, Hammond continues to compose, write, and is a regular presenter and correspondent on the BBC and the Irish state broadcaster RTÉ as an arts correspondent and music critic.
-He currently writes for The Belfast Telegraph and the Culture Northern Ireland website.
+After he retired from the Arts Council, Hammond continued to compose, write, and was a regular presenter and correspondent on the BBC and the Irish state broadcaster RTÉ as an arts correspondent and music critic.
+For several years he wrote for The Belfast Telegraph and the Culture Northern Ireland website.

 Hammond composed a series of piano pieces focused on Lorca and written for the Irish pianist Cathal Breslin for his debut recital at the Carnegie Hall, New York, in June 2009.

-In April 2012, the first performance of his Requiem for the Lost Souls of the Titanic was performed in Belfast Cathedral on hundredth anniversary of the sinking.
+In April 2012, the first performance of his Requiem for the Lost Souls of the Titanic was performed in Belfast Cathedral on the hundredth anniversary of the sinking.
 This large-scale work was broadcast by the BBC and RTÉ.

+The writing of the Requiem for the Lost Souls of the Titanic had overshadowed another of Hammond’s major compositional outputs from that time - his series of twenty one piano pieces entitled “Miniatures and Modulations” released as a CD by the Grand Piano label of Naxos.

+Based on the transcriptions of The Ancient Music of Ireland by Edward Bunting, following the Belfast Harp Festival of 1792, these traditional tunes have offered Hammond a significant and lasting source of musical inspiration in his compositional style.
+He has since added to the original collection of Miniatures and Modulations as piano solos, and several of the bardic tunes also appear as a basis in his “Lament for an Irish Rebel” commissioned in 2016 by the Belfast Music Society for the Irish tenor, Robin Tritschler.
+It was recorded and subsequently broadcast on BBC Radio Three.

+That same year he set four poems by Belfast poet Sinead Morrissey, entitled Angel Voices, and his settings of poetry by the infamous Irish poet Thomas Moore were premiered at Dublin’s National Concert Hall in 2016 as part of the official celebrations marking the anniversary of the Irish Rebellion.

+Piano Concerto

+Hammond’s Piano Concerto was commissioned by BBC Radio Three in 2014 for Michael McHale.

+It was written during a residency the composer was invited to complete at the Centre Culturel Irlandais in Paris, and in 2016 the concerto was released by the RTE National Symphony Orchestra, under the Belfast born conductor Courtney Lewis with McHale as soloist.
+In 2018, the Ludlow English Song Weekend commissioned Hammond to write “The Blackbird’s Poet”, a setting of poetry by the Irish poet Francis Ledwidge, for tenor, flute and piano.
+It was premiered in Ludlow in April 2018 by Iain Burnside, Robin Tritschler and Adam Walker, principal flute of the London Symphony Orchestra for some years.
+The same performers repeated this piece at the Wigmore Hall in 2022.